Shubham2376G/Octopus/README.md

 ## 🤝 Credits & Acknowledgments

-This project was originally built upon the complete Chrome extension repository *Mochi*, which served as the structural foundation for Octopus.
+This project was originally built upon the Chrome extension repository *Mochi*, which served as the structural foundation for Octopus.
 We extensively modified, refactored, and expanded it to include vibe-based content comparison and rewriting system that powers Octopus today.

 Massive thanks to *Tan Han Wei* for his open-source contribution, which made rapid development of Octopus possible.